 DECT-2020 NR interfering 3GPP WBB LMP

 Two 3GPP WBB bandwidths have been assumed within these studies, i.e. 10 MHz and 100 MHz victim bandwidths for both low and medium power 3GPP WBB scenarios.
-In the co-channel case with 100 MHz 3GPP WBB channels, one 6.912 MHz DECT-2020 NR interferer has been assumed to be operating in each 10 MHz (10 DECT-2020 NR in 100 MHz) to assess the effect of aggregated interference from DECT-2020 NR, which is representing the theoretical worst case and not necessarily experienced in practice.
+In the co-channel case with 100 MHz 3GPP WBB channels, one 6.912 MHz DECT-2020 NR interferer has been assumed to be operating in each 10 MHz of the 100 MHz 3GPP WBB channel to assess the effect of aggregated interference from DECT-2020 NR, which represents the theoretical worst case and not necessarily experienced in practice.

 For co-channel, when clutter is applied separation distances of the order of 2 to 3 km are calculated.
 When no clutter is applied, separation distances increase to approximately 30 to 33 km.
 There is no discernible increase in separation distances when considering aggregation.